-Buyers costs usually include the earnest money, property taxes, home insurance, monthly mortgage payments, HOA dues, inspections, survey, and Closing Costs which are typically 3 – 6% of the loan amount (less when paying cash).
+Buyers costs usually include the earnest money, option fee, property taxes, home insurance, monthly mortgage payments, HOA dues, inspections, survey, and Closing Costs which are typically 3 – 6% of the loan amount (less when paying cash).

 Texas Sellers customarily pay Title Company Costs for the title search, title insurance, and recording fees.
-In the US, Sellers pay real estate commissions, historically around 6% split between the Seller’s Agent/Brokerage and the Buyer’s Agent/Brokerage.
+In the US, Sellers usually pay real estate commissions, historically around 6% split between the Seller’s Agent/Brokerage and the Buyer’s Agent/Brokerage.
 The commission is usually taken out of the Seller’s proceeds at closing, so there are no up front costs required.
 Sellers often make home repairs and improvements to improve the property’s appeal.